endast/node-Trovebox/README.md

 # Trovebox API client library for node.js

-node-Trovebox is a client library for
+node-Trovebox is a node.js client library for Trovebox...

 ## Requirements
 * Python 2.7